szczyglis-dev/py-gpt/docs/source/skills.rst

    2. Briefly describe the skill.
    3. Keep the response concise.

 Import the directory with ``Skills -> Import folder...``.
-After it is enabled, ``Chat with Agents`` can discover it from its description and load the full instructions only when needed.
+After it is enabled, ``Agents`` can discover it from its description and load the full instructions only when needed.